From Technical Migration to Product Leverage

 Measuring Success

-I defined a baseline measurement framework so the product could be tracked continuously over time, giving the team clearer visibility into satisfaction, adoption, engagement, retention, churn risk, and overall product health.
+I defined an committed to supporting a baseline measurement framework so the product could be tracked continuously over time, giving the team clearer visibility into satisfaction, adoption, engagement, retention, churn risk, and overall product health.

 Metric Why it mattered